 To further reduce the soot emissions of an engine, the European Emissions regulations were tightened in the UK in January 2005, commonly known as Euro 4, and subsequently many engines that didn't meet the requirement needed DPF's to be fitted.
 We're now on Euro 6 and the DPF is still a mainstay component.

 So how does the DPF work?
 In much the same way as a self-cleaning domestic oven.....
-It heats up and burns the carbon into ash.
-The ash particles are then small enough to pass through the filter.
+It heats up and burns the carbon into Carbon Monoxide, Carbon Dioxide and, with some systems, Nitrogen Oxide.